Hquestion/Paradone/README.md

 The video served to the client must be played within a HTML5 Video tag.
 You will need to check the codec of your files.

+Firefox users need to change the following options to be able to use MediaSource with Paradone.
+The configuation options are available on the `about:config` page.
+Available options may vary depending on the version of Firefox.

-Firefox users need to turn the porperty `media.mediasource.webm.enabled` to `true` in `about:config`
+- Set `media.mediasource.webm.enabled` to `true`
+- Set `media.mediasource.whitelist` to `false`
+- Set `media.mediasource.youtubeonly` to `false`
+- Set `media.mediasource.format-reader` to `false`

 #### Server side ####